 The two Muradella wines (Blanco and Tinto) of Jose Luis represent an effort to capture the high elevation identity of the mountains of Monterrei.
 Both wines exhibit an elegance that is difficult to find among the wines tended in the lower valley of Monterrei.
 The wines from the mountains are exposed to cooler night temperatures making for fresher, brighter wines that possess less alcohol.
-The quartz soil of this are translates into wines that posses more flavor definition.
+The quartz soil of this area translates into wines that possesses more flavor definition.
 These elegant wines are extremely fine and precise!
 Jose Luis is fastly becoming one of the most respected growers in Spain.
 On a recent article about Quinta da Muradella published by Jancis Robinson she wrote: “Although it is fascinating to taste wines from these relatively obscure varieties, what shines here is 'the soul of Monterrei' and the deft, light-handed winemaking of a skilful and intuitive winemaker.”

 WHAT MAKES THIS WINE UNIQUE?
 Organically farmed head pruned vines, tended in Quartz soil in the high elevation mountains of Monterrei.

 RATING HISTORY: 2015 93 JS; 2012 95W&S; 2012 93IWC & JS; 2008 93IWC

 GRAPE: 30% Mencia, 30% Mouraton, 30% Bastardo & 10% Garnacha Tintorera.
 Certified organically grown vines planted from 1930 - 1950.
 Tended in quartz and clay soil from 600 - 790 m (1,960 - 2,592ft) elevation.